A Particle Algorithm for Mean-Field Variational Inference: Abstract

 \section{Abstract}

 Variational inference is a fast and scalable alternative to Markov chain Monte Carlo and has been widely applied to posterior inference tasks in statistics and machine learning.
 A traditional approach for implementing mean-field variational inference (MFVI) is coordinate ascent variational inference (CAVI), which relies crucially on parametric assumptions on complete conditionals.
-In this paper, we introduce a novel particle-based algorithm for mean-field variational inference, which we term PArticle VI (PAVI).
-Notably, our algorithm does not rely on parametric assumptions on complete conditionals, and it applies to the nonparametric setting.
-We provide non-asymptotic finite-particle convergence guarantee for our algorithm.
+We introduce a novel particle-based algorithm for MFVI, named PArticle VI (PAVI), for nonparametric mean-field approximation.
+We obtain non-asymptotic error bounds for our algorithm.
 To our knowledge, this is the first end-to-end guarantee for particle-based MFVI.

 {\bf Keywords: } Variational inference, Wasserstein gradient flow, particle algorithm, mean-field approximation, McKean--Vlasov equation.